 2.3.8.2 Business Card

-The Business Card allows a standardized way of presenting digitalgeneral trading capability information in a form that can be published or exchanged with trading partners.as well as company's main communication channels and references to company presentations such as flyers and brochures.
+The Business Card allows a standardized way of presenting general trading capability information as well as company's main communication channels and references to company presentations such as flyers and brochures.

 Figure 75.
 Business card process